karaokemugen/karaokemugen-app/README.md

 Karaoke Mugen is a playlist manager and player for video and audio karaoke.
 It's made of a webapp and an engine.
 The webapp allows users to search for and add songs and admins to manage the karaoke session and playlists.
 The engine plays those songs on the computer used to display the video.

 It works like a japanese karaoke where anyone can add songs one after another to a playlist with their smartphone, tablet or computer.
 The playlist can be reviewed by an operator or played "as is".
-This behaviour is configurable.

-Karaoke Mugen can work offline and can do without an Internet connection, but a few of its features need online access.
+Karaoke Mugen can work without an Internet connection, but a few of its features need online access.

 This is a mature product, battle-tested during anime conventions like [Jonetsu](http://www.jonetsu.fr), Japan Expo or Japanantes and similar events, weddings, anime nights between friends, etc. There still are some bugs remaining we'd like to exterminate, obviously :).